hyperledger/bevel/docs/source/developer/corda-ent-helmcharts.md

 ### Charts description

 #### templates
-- This folder contains template structures which when combined with values ,will generate        valid Kubernetes manifest files for storageclass implementation.
+- This folder contains template structures which when combined with values, will generate        valid Kubernetes manifest files for storageclass implementation.
 - This folder contains following template files for storageclass implementation

   - storageclass.yaml:
       This yaml file basically creates storageclass.We define provisioner,storagename and namespace from value file.

 #### Chart.yaml
-- This file contains the information about the chart such as apiversion, appversion ,name etc.
+- This file contains the information about the chart such as apiversion, appversion, name etc.
 #### values.yaml
 - This file contains the default configuration values for the chart.